 Tod C. Gurney

-Shareholder Tod C. Gurney heads Garcia & Gurney's General Civil Litigation practice group.
-His practice focuses on commercial and business disputes, including real estate, leasing, construction, collections, employment, unfair business practices, business ownership disputes, and claims of banks and financial institutions.
+Shareholder Tod C. Gurney heads Garcia & Gurney, ALC's General Civil Litigation practice group.
+His practice focuses on commercial and business disputes, including employment, real estate, leasing, construction, collections, employment, unfair business practices, business ownership disputes, and claims of banks and financial institutions.
 Mr. Gurney regularly appears in state and federal courts, as well as in private forums such as mediations and arbitrations.

-While in law school, Mr. Gurney served as the articles editor for the Santa Clara Law Review.
-Before joining Garcia & Gurney in 2008, he practiced in the Commercial Litigation Group of the San Jose law firm of Hopkins & Carley.
+While in law school, Mr. Gurney served as an articles editor for the Santa Clara Law Review.
+Before joining Garcia & Gurney, ALC in 2008, he practiced in the Commercial Litigation Group of the San Jose law firm of Hopkins & Carley.
 Previously, he was a research attorney for the Santa Clara County Superior Court.
 Mr. Gurney has also served as a judicial extern for the Honorable James M. Ideman (Ret.), United States District Court, Central District of California.

-Mr. Gurney is a San Francisco Bay Area native with a deep commitment to community service.
-He is a member of the Rotary Club of Dublin and the 2008 class of the Leadership Pleasanton program.
+He has been a San Francisco Bay Area native with a deep commitment to community service.
+He is a member of the Rotary Club of Dublin and was in the 2008 class of the Leadership Pleasanton program.
 From 2008 to 2010, he served as a member of the Board of Directors of InnVision, a non-profit organization which addresses homelessness in Santa Clara County and San Mateo County.

 - J.D., Santa Clara University School of Law (1998)